Henry Cisneros: Secretary of Housing and Urban Development

 In addition to HUD focusing on the poor, Cisneros seized the goal of the Clinton administration to widen homeownership opportunities.
 Under his command, HUD advanced a long way in expanding homeownership among the country's most under-represented groups — young adults, minorities and low- to moderate-income families.
 When Cisneros arrived at HUD, the home ownership rate was 63.7 percent.
 When he left office in 1997 it had risen to 65.7 percent, its highest level since 1981.
 Under policies set in place by Cisneros' administration, at the end of Clinton's second term, homeownership continued its upward trend to 67.5 percent.
 At the close of his term, Cisneros acknowledged that lower interest rates and a strong economy were primary factors for the increase.
 However, the agency's ability to convince lenders, builders and real estate agents that there was money to be made in selling housing to low- and moderate-income individuals played a significant role, he said.

 As the Clinton administration's top housing official in the mid-1990s, Cisneros loosened mortgage restrictions so first-time buyers could qualify for loans they could never get before, contributing to the great housing and financial crisis that began 10 years later.
-However, in the August 5, 2008 issue of The Village Voice, Wayne Barrett argued that Andrew Cuomo made a series of decisions as Secretary of HUD between 1997 and 2001 that helped give birth to the country's current housing credit crisis.
+However, in the August 5, 2008 issue of The Village Voice, Wayne Barrett argued that Andrew Cuomo made a series of decisions as Secretary of HUD between 1997 and 2001 that led to the Great Recession.

-Cisneros successfully resisted efforts to substantially reduce or wholly eliminate the Department.
+Cisneros successfully resisted efforts to substantially reduce or wholly eliminate the department.
 He spent countless hours during his four-year tenure pleading the agency's case while Congressional appropriators cut its budget.
 He presented a plan in 1995 to trim the department's budget by $13 billion over five years.
 Cisneros told the San Antonio Express-News: "There are efforts under way to eliminate important national efforts which provide shelter and assistance to millions of low-income Americans.
 I intend to stay and fight for our nation's commitment to people who need help and to reform HUD...
 This may be the last opportunity I have to be in public life...I just want to do everything I can to make the biggest difference I can."

 Even his critics supported his efforts against budget cuts.
 Deborah Austin, director of legislation and policy for the National Low Income Housing Coalition, said in 1996, "For all we may not have liked about Cisneros, he was largely responsible for beating back pressure to eliminate and substantially reduce the department."